sof202/ATACPeakCompare/docs/peak_calling.md

 between peaks is the read length of the dataset.
 The metric needs to be able to differentiate between peaks that are called due to this merging process because such base pair positions will have very low coverage.
-The metric heavily relies on comparing pvalues and read counts, if a peak has very low pvalues and read counts, this can be misleading if the merging process is not accounted for.
+The metric heavily relies on comparing p-values and read counts, if a peak has very low p-values and read counts, this can be misleading if the merging process is not accounted for.

 ## Cutoff analysis